 The prerequisite course work listed below prepares the student to apply for either concentration in the Nutrition program offered in the College of Applied Health Sciences.
 Completion of the pre-nutrition course work does not guarantee admission to the College of Applied Health Sciences or to the registered dietitian nutritionist track.
 Students admitted to the Nutrition program complete the final two years of course work within the College of Applied Health Sciences.
-Students admitted to the Coordinated Program concentration take an additional two semesters to complete the practical (supervised experience) component.
+Students admitted to the Coordinated Program concentration take an additional two semesters to complete the internship/practical (supervised experience) component.

 Please see the Department of Kinesiology and Nutrition section of the catalog for more information about each concentration or visit the department website.